 How To Diagnose High White Blood Cell Count During Pregnancy?

-Routine blood tests during pregnancy, such as a complete blood count (CBC) test, typically measure the leukocyte count.
+Routine blood tests, such as a complete blood count or CBC test during pregnancy, typically measure the leukocyte count.
 Your doctor may carry out diagnostic tests for hemoglobin, WBC, and platelet counts in almost every prenatal care visit to look for conditions that may complicate the pregnancy (6).
+Follow-up tests may be needed if they detect high WBC counts, as they can help monitor any underlying conditions or complications that might need treatment.

 What Are The Signs Of High White Blood Cell Count During Pregnancy?